Is a 1-carat engagement ring necessary?

 Sites like James Allen has HD 360 viewing of every diamond on their site.
 You can see diamonds zoomed in by 20x-40x.
 This will give you confidence in your purchase.

-Reason why its so important to be able to clearly see a diamond.
+The reason why it’s so important is to be able to clearly see a diamond.

 The more closely a diamond approaches colorless, the more they are valued.
 As a tip found in my diamond color guide, you will see the sweet spot for value is in between H-J color.
 In terms of hierarchy in the 4 C’s of Diamonds, I consider it 3rd in importance.
 See below for a sample chart.

-A Diamond color under M is not recommended.
+A Diamond color under M is not recommended for a 1-carat engagement ring.
 In the illustration below you will see samples of color.
-HOWEVER, when the diamond is facing up that color is harder to see.
+However, when the diamond is facing up that color is harder to see.
 Consequently, this is why I love that H-J color.
 Again see my Color guide for tips best colors depending on what diamond shape you are buying.
 See this example of a J Color Diamond mounted below.
-Learn how Diamond Florescence can improve your J color diamond.
+Learn how Diamond Florescence can improve your J-color diamond.

 DO YOU SEE A LOT OF COLOR?